Huatusco (archaeological site): Background

 Another major group was the Totonacas, who have survived to the present day.
 Their region, called Totonacapan, is centered between the Cazones River and the Papaloapan River in the north of the state.
 Pre-Columbian Totonacas lived from hunting fishing and agriculture, mostly of corn, beans, chili peppers and squash.
 This is also the native region of the vanilla bean.
 Clay sculptures with smiling faces are indicative of this culture.
 The major site is El Tajin, located near Papantla, but the culture reached its apogee in Cempoala (about five miles (8 km) inland from the current port of Veracruz), when it was conquered by the Aztecs.
 When the Spaniards arrived in 1519, the territory was still home to a population of about 250,000 people living in fifty population centers and speaking four Totonac dialects.
 25,000 were living in Cempoala alone.

 The Huastecas are in the far north of the Veracruz and extend into parts of Tamaulipas, Hidalgo, San Luis Potosí, Querétaro and Puebla.
 The language and agricultural techniques of these people and the Maya are similar; however, only a few buildings and ceramics remain from the early Huasteca culture.
 This culture also reached its peak between 1200 and 1519, when it was conquered by the Spanish.

-During the 15th and very early 16th century, the Aztecs came to dominate much of the state and dividing it into tributary provinces, of Tochtepec, Cuetlaxtlan, Cempoallan, Quauhtochco, Jalapa, Misantla, and Tlatlauhquitepec.
+During the 15th and very early 16th century, the Aztecs came to dominate much of the state and divided it into the tributary provinces of Tochtepec, Cuetlaxtlan, Cempoallan, Quauhtochco, Xalapan, Misantla, and Tlatlauhquitepec.
 The Aztecs were interested in the areas vegetation and crops such as cedars, fruit, cotton, cacao, corn, beans and vanilla.
 However, the Totonacs chafed under Aztec rule, with Aztec rulers from Axayacatl to Moctezuma II having to send soldiers to quell rebellions.
 The Huastecs were subjugated more successfully by the Aztecs and relegated to the provinces of Atlan and Tochpan.